ParallelEdits: Efficient Multi-object Image Editing: Conclusion

 \myheading{Ethics Statement}.
 In anticipation of contributing to the academic community, we plan to make the dataset and associated code publicly available for research.
 Nonetheless, we acknowledge the potential for misuse, particularly by those aiming to generate misinformation using our methodology.
 We will release our code under an open-source license with explicit stipulations to mitigate this risk.
 These conditions will prohibit the distribution of harmful, offensive, or dehumanizing content or negatively representing individuals, their environments, cultures, religions, and so forth through the use of our model weights.

 \myheading{Acknowledgement}.
 This work was supported in part by the National Science Foundation (NSF) Projects under grants SaTC-2153112, No.1822190, and TIP-2137871.
-Lokhande was supported by UB startup funds.
+Prof. Lokhande thanks support provided by University at Buffalo Startup funds.
 We thank Sudhir Kumar Yarram for the insightful discussions on the project.